 Do what works for you to make you feel more relaxed.

 Are water droplets your jam or wind chimes?
 Get something that makes those noises.

 Smell is a power sense.
 It can carry memories better than any other sense in the body.
 What are some smells that bring you comfort?
 Chocolate?
 Fresh baked bread?
 What about rose?
 Does that remind you of your grandmother?

-The scents of the garden are another reason they help relax me.
+The scents of the garden are another reason they help relax me and help me practice self care.
 I love the smell as you brush past a tomato plant or an herb like lavender.

 My husband loves the smell of vanilla.
 What about warm cookies baking?
 What about fresh squeezed lemons?
 I love all the smells of citrus.
 Do you love cinnamon?

 Aromatherapy is very powerful.
 I use lavender essential oil regularly to soothe my anxiety and my husband rubs it on the bottom of my feet and his every night to help us fall asleep.
 Try some and find out what kind works to help you manage feelings of stress.

 Be mindful if you work with kids or have pets, that essential oils are very powerful and can cause trouble for them.
 Do your research and find out what is safe for them.
 I don’t recommend diffusing anything around kids or animals.
 Just use it personally and don’t mix it out there for everyone.